Ade-Lawal/Instacart_Analysis/README.md

 # Data
 The data used is an open source data by Instacart from 2017 and it is available [here](https://www.instacart.com/datasets/grocery-shopping-2017)
 # Tools
 This project uses Excel and Python.
-Essentially, the following libraries was employed in python
+Essentially, the following tools/libraries was employed in python
+- Anaconda 3
+- Jupyter Notebook
 - Pandas
 - Seaborn
-- Mathplotlib
+- Matplotlib
 - Scipy
 - Numpy